hobo0xcc/gizmos/README.md

-A WebAssembly-based "macrokernel" operating system
+(To be) A WebAssembly-based "macrokernel" operating system

 This project is work in progress.